markjnkim/es_mod/01-html/content/step-2-header-footer.md

 </head>
 ```

-The last two may options sound enticing to us.
+The last two options sound enticing to us.
 Why _wouldn't_ we want to keep our styles tightly coupled with our HTML elements?
 Why _wouldn't_ we want to at the very least keep all of our style definitions in the same HTML document that we're styling?
 Seems like a no-brainer.

-We'll actually be going with the third one, here's why:
+We'll actually be going with the first one, here's why:

 - Currently our HTML file is small, but what will it look like when it gets larger and there's also style definitions?
 The file will become impossible to read and get very messy looking.